bahrus/per-each/README.md

 </table>
 ```

-This will set property "idx" of each ish-based custom element equal to the index, with an optional starting index specified as above (defaults to 1).
+This sets property "myIndex" of each ish-based custom element equal to the index, with an optional starting index specified as above (defaults to 1).